darthmall/darthmall.net/src/weblog/includes-and-macros.md

    variables are scoped to the macro

 The `{{ "{% macro %}" }}` tag acts a lot like the `function` keyword in JavaScript.
-You could almost think of the above as
+You could almost think of the above as:

 ```js
 function card(title, url, media, mediaAlt, body) {